telerik/blazor-docs/getting-started/web-app.md

 ````

-#### Configure the render mode per page
+#### Configure the Render Mode per Page

-Set interactive render mode for specific pages and components.
+As an alternative to setting the render mode for the entire app, you can set it only for specific pages and components.
 This is useful if you want to have different render modes in the app.
 In this case, make sure that the `TelerikRootComponent` is part of a component hierarchy that has interactive render mode.

-See the example below:
+See the example below - the `TelerikRootComponent` must wrap all the content in the viewport, so the whole `<div class="page">` is moved from the `MainLayout.razor` to the `TelerikLayout.razor`.

 <div class="skip-repl"></div>